JohnHunhoff/FilmesAPI/README.md

 #### 3. Create local Network

-to connect api container with sql container is necessary a local network
+to connect api container on sql container is necessary a local network

 Create the local network
 >```powershell